 3. How to apply

-- Confirmation of acceptance: the results of the selection process will be communicated via e-mail, within 5 working days following receipt of the application, and no later than by 24 October 2022.
+- Confirmation of acceptance: the results of the selection process will be communicated via e-mail, within 1 week following receipt of the application.

-- Payment deadline: full payment has to be finalized within 1 week following confirmation of acceptance, and no later than 26 October 2022 (i.e. candidates should provide UNICRI with proof of payment via E-mail to email@example.com).
+- Payment deadline: full payment must be finalized within 1 week following confirmation of acceptance (i.e., candidates should provide UNICRI with proof of payment via E-mail to email@example.com).

 4. Registration Fees